KEY TAKEAWAYS

 If you’re looking for a comprehensive course, the PMP® training offers widely accepted standards that can help you achieve project success.
 Remember that this certificate expires as you must renew it every three years due to the changing nature of project management standards.

-The PMBOK® Guide and the PMP® certification are primarily known in the USA, Canada, and the Middle East.
+Note: the PMBOK® Guide and the PMP® certification are primarily known in the USA, Canada, and the Middle East.
 For Europe, you might want to look for PRINCE2 certification.

 If you’re not yet prepared to sit the PMP® exam, you can try going for a Certified Associate in Project Management examination.
 The CAPM® certification is perfect for less experienced people with little project management experience who would like to pursue this career in the future.
 Earning this certificate helps you prove your dedication to project management despite not having enough work experience yet.

 The PRINCE2 (PRojects IN Controlled Environments) is a project management method.
-The UK government developed PRINCE2, so if you plan on working in the UK, you should give this certificate a go.
-This certification has two main learning paths you can choose to pursue:
+The UK government developed PRINCE2, so if you plan on working in the UK, you might want to give this certificate a go.

-- PRINCE2 Foundation – This first level can confirm your basic knowledge of this method.
+This first level can confirm your basic knowledge of this method.
 There are no prerequisites to take this exam, but you should have previous experience with project management.
 Having this certificate doesn’t mean that you can be a project manager but that you can work in a team that uses PRINCE2 as a PM method.

-- PRINCE2 Practitioner – The certification allows you to be a project manager who can apply PRINCE2 principles to a project.
+The certification allows you to be a project manager who can apply PRINCE2 principles to a project.
 This level confirms whether the candidate can use the PRINCE2 method in real-life scenarios.
 It’s perhaps the most important one you can get if you want to work with PRINCE2.

 Scrum is an Agile framework often used for product management or software-industry projects.
 Scrum.org provides assignments that can certify your Scrum knowledge.
 You can choose between the following assessments: